florimondmanca/awesome-asgi/README.md

 > A curated list of awesome ASGI servers, frameworks, apps, libraries, and other resources.

 This list should help you keep yourself up to date with the most awesome ASGI projects and resources.
-Watch releases on this repo to be notified about new entries.
+You can **watch releases** on this repo to be notified about new entries.
 If you find anything missing, please [contribute](CONTRIBUTING.md). ❣️

 [ASGI] is a standard interface positioned as a spiritual successor to WSGI.
 It enables communication and interoperability across the whole Python async web stack: servers, applications, middleware, and individual components.